 From Our Editors

-Although Stemotics is an robotics organization, it doesn't have a complicated, jargon-y mission statement.
+Although STEMotics is an robotics organization, it doesn't have a complicated, jargon-y mission statement.
 Instead, its goal is simple: help children explore their potential and develop life skills.
 By building and programming machines, boys and girls sharpen their mathematical and creative thinking; refine their motor skills; and get a positive, confidence-boosting sense of accomplishment.

 Along the way, they learn about STEM-related fields in small class groups (no more than 10 kids) from instructors who have experience in both robotics and working with children.
 Programs include afterschool and weekend courses, school-break camps, and special competitive teamwork.

-- For ages 5–8: They can build and program both whimsical and functional robots with Lego kits, including one that teaches them about renewable energy.
+- For ages 5–8: They can build and program both whimsical and functional robots with building-bricks kits, including one that teaches them about renewable energy.
 Another option is creating animations and games with the MIT-developed Scratch programming language.

 - For ages 9–14: More advanced kits with building bricks allow kids to build robots with sophisticated technical elements.
 They can work on digital modeling to create 3D-printed objects, or build circuit boards and miniature computers with Arduino, Raspberry Pi, and other products.